TIBCOSoftware/snappydata/docs/quickstart.md

 <a id="getting-started-using-sql"></a>
 ##Option 4: Getting Started using SQL

 We illustrate SQL using Spark SQL-invoked using the Session API.
-You can also use any SQL client tool (for example, Snappy Shell).
+You can also use any SQL client tool (for example, Snappy SQL Shell).
 For an example, refer to the [How-to](howto/#howto-snappyShell) section.

 **Create a column table with a simple schema [Int, String] and default options.**
 For details on the options refer to the [Row and Column Tables](programming_guide.md#tables-in-snappydata) section.